romanman/romanman.github.io/source/_posts/2015-07-29-release-0-9-7-alpha.markdown

 ##### PeerDiscovery

  The peer discovery is ethereum way to manage network topology.
-Each peer
-	tries over time to find best neighbours to exchange information with.
+Each peer tries over time to find best neighbours to exchange information with.
  That is beeing achieved by managing statistic table over the connected peers.
-	 `org.ethereum.net.rlpx.discover` - is full implementation for peer disovery protocol
+ ⋅⋅* `org.ethereum.net.rlpx.discover` - is full implementation for peer disovery protocol

+##### Multi Peer blockchain syncronization

+ The Ethereum protocol supports fast block chain download - using bittorent way of downloading multiple blocks simultaneously from different channels ⋅⋅* `org.ethereum.net.eth` - us full support of Eth subprotocol and multipeer blocks download